mr-V01d/AsciiCursor-Lua/README.md

 ## Installation

-You can install AsciiCursor-Lua by simply copying the `cursor.lua` file into your project and importing it as shown below:
+You can install AsciiCursor-Lua by simply copying the `cursor` folder into your project and importing it as shown below:

 ```lua
 -- Import AsciiCursor module